tim-mcdonnell/ncaa-prediction-model/docs/templates/index.md

 ### For Milestone Documentation

-1. Copy the `milestone_template.md` to `docs/milestones/milestoneX-name.md`
+1. Copy the `milestone_template.md` to `docs/development/milestones/milestoneX-name.md`
-2. Fill in all sections with relevant information
+2. Fill out the template with milestone-specific information
-3. Link the milestone document from the milestone index in `docs/milestones/README.md`
+3. Link the milestone document from the milestone index in `docs/development/milestones/index.md`
 4. Update the milestone status in the main `MILESTONES.md` file

 ### For Tasks